gousbahurupi/Ganapati-Drawing-Using-C/README.md

-# Ganesha Drawing using C
+# Divine Ganesha: A C Graphics Representation

 This is a simple C program to draw the image of Lord Ganesha using the graphics.h library.